Malawi at the 1972 Summer Olympics

 Malawi competed in the Olympic Games for the first time at the 1972 Summer Olympics in Munich, West Germany.
 16 competitors, 13 men and 3 women, took part in 17 events in 3 sports.

+Competitors

+Sixteen athletes competed for Malawi at the 1972 Summer Olympics including 13 men and 3 women.
+They took part in 17 events in 3 sports as follows: